Metallifax/dotnet-coding-tracker/readme.md

 ![Coding Tracker example photo showing the user interface](example-image.png)

-In order to persist the data for the database, you can clone this repository and change Properties/launchSettings.json -> workingDirectory to be the directory in which it was cloned to.
+In order to persist the data for the database, you can clone this repository and change Properties/launchSettings.json -> workingDirectory to be the full path to the directory in which it was cloned to.

 You can then either use `dotnet` to run it: